amd989/Symlinker/README.md

 The goal is just make it easier to create symbolic links, hard links, or directory junctions, using a pretty simple interface, so no more bogus command line to do it...

-This application needs .Net Framework 3.5 to run (SP1 recommended) and as of **4/24/2015** this software will only work under
+This application needs .NET 8 to run and as of **10/18/2025** this software will only work under
-* Windows Vista
-* Windows 7
+* Windows 10
-* Windows 8 and 8.1
+* Windows 11

-Windows XP doesn't have the mklink command available from the cmd.exe app.

 If you encounter a bug, please let me know in the issues section, I will look into it when I have the time!